digital-asset/daml/docs/source/concepts/local-ledger.rst

 .. _causality-example-non-consuming:

-Non-consuming usages in different commits may appear in different orders
+Non-Consuming Usages in Different Commits May Appear in Different Orders
 ========================================================================

 Suppose that the Bank exercises a non-consuming choice on the `Iou Bank A` without consequences while Alice creates the `CounterOffer`.